Adzz/match_a/notes.md

 PM - in the beginning there was P.M. [could skip for time]

-All Pipes Lead to Smart pipes - AKA I wrote a pipeline lib ...
-And got bitten. (reversible list - zipper) Explicitly state the problem.
+All Pipes Lead to Smart pipes - AKA I wrote a pipeline lib.
+...
+And got bitten. (reversible list - zipper)

+Explicitly state the problem.
 Active Patterns, extractors, Views - Papers written before Haskell had me reading Miranda!
-In short... confusion
+In short... confusion.
+So let's back up.
+The problem is...
+Pattern Matching exposes the internals, but in doing that... well we expose the internals; we rely on them meaning if they change BOOM!
+So if pattern matching only good in an abstract sense?
+Or can it be good in Abstract data?

 What is abstract data? - Multiple implementations at once - or over time.
   Multiple implementations at once: Shapes!
 Area!
 Permimeter!
+Reversible Pipeline vs PipeLine. (explosion? but backwards compatible)
   Multiple implementations over time: Pipeline - list / zipper.

 Two simple solutions - 1.
 Just don't care